gridscale/gsclient-js/README.md

 # Welcome to the gridscale API wrapper #

-Here you find our gridscale js Libary.
-We developed this Package for our own Expert Panel and want to share it with you.
+Here is our JavaScript Libary.
+We have developed this Package for our own Expert Panel and want to share it with you.

 **This document is still under development and is constantly being expanded and optimized**